developer-friendly/blog/docs/posts/2024/0003-kubernetes-the-hard-way.md

 - **Ansible**: For configuring everything until the cluster is ready
 - **Cilium**: For the network CNI and as a replacement for the kube-proxy

-So, here is my story and how I solved the famous "Kubernetes The Hard Way" by the great Kelsey Hightower.
-Stay tuned if you're interested in the details.
+So, here is my story and how I solved the famous _Kubernetes The Hard Way_ by the great Kelsey Hightower.
+Stick around if you're interested in the details.

 <!-- more -->